JiriSlof/KnowledgeBase/MS SQL Server.md

 - Microsoft SQL Server 2022

 ## License Models
+The Microsoft SQL Servers can be licensed by:
+- Purchase a SQL Server license for each server, and then purchase Client Access Licenses (CALs) for either users or devices.
+- Purchase a SQL Server license for each core, as long as a minimum of 4 licenses are acquired per processor without requirement to purchase Client Access Licenses (CALs) for either users or devices.

 | **_SQL Server Edition_** | **Free License** | **Server + CAL** | **Core-Based** |
 |:------------------------:|:----------------:|:----------------:|:--------------:|